solana-foundation/developer-content/docs/intro/quick-start.md

 Now, let's explore how to read data from the Solana network.
 We'll fetch a few different accounts to understand the structure of a Solana account.

----

 On Solana, all data is contained in what we call "accounts".
 You can think of data on Solana as a public database with a single "Accounts" table, where each entry in this table is an individual account.

 Accounts on Solana can store "state" or "executable" programs, all of which can be thought of as entries in the same "Accounts" table.
-Each account has an "address" (publickey) that serves as its unique ID used to locate its corresponding on-chain data.
+Each account has an "address" (public key) that serves as its unique ID used to locate its corresponding on-chain data.

----

 Solana accounts contain either: